José Luis Ábalos: Minister

-In June 2018, prime minister Pedro Sánchez appointed Ábalos as Minister of Development. Ábalos, along with ministers Robles and Batet were the only ministers in the first Cabinet of Pedro Sánchez who were also members of parliament.
+In June 2018, Prime Minister Sánchez appointed Ábalos as Minister of Development. Ábalos, along with ministers Robles and Batet were the only ministers in the first Cabinet of Pedro Sánchez who were also members of parliament.
 To avoid overlaps in their agendas, they resigned to its seats at the Congress of Deputies.

 The Prime Minister called for snap elections twice in 2019, with the PSOE winning both of them.
 In both elections, Ábalos ran for election, being elected MP for the Valencia constituency.

-After the November election, PSOE reached a deal with Unidas Podemos to form a coalition government presided by Sánchez, and Ábalos was confirmed on its position as Minister, although the portfolio was renamed as Ministry of Transport, Mobility and Urban Agenda.
+After the November 2019 Spanish general election, PSOE reached a deal with Unidas Podemos to form a coalition government presided by Sánchez, and Ábalos was confirmed on its position as Minister of Development, although the portfolio was renamed as Ministry of Transport, Mobility and Urban Agenda.

 In January 2020, Ábalos met in the guest area of the Madrid–Barajas Airport with Delcy Rodríguez, Vice President of Venezuela, despite the entry ban imposed by the European Union.
 In July 2021, he was replaced by Raquel Sánchez Jiménez as minister of Transport.
 He also resigned as Secretary of Organization of PSOE.
-In September 2021 he became the president of the Interior Commission of Congress, and continued in this role after his re-election in the July 2023 election.
+In September 2021, he became the president of the Interior Commission of Congress, and continued in this role after his re-election in the 2023 Spanish general election.

 Koldo Case

 On 20 February 2024, Ábalos' former advisor Koldo García Izaguirre and his wife were arrested by Central Operative Unit officers on suspicion of illegally taking commission on sales of masks during the COVID-19 pandemic.
 Facing overwhelming calls to resign, Ábalos quit as president of the Interior Commission, but refused to resign as a member of Congress and left the Socialist Parliamentary Group to form part of the Mixed Parliamentary Group.
 Seven days later, the PSOE suspended Ábalos' membership, which the latter condemned as he had not yet been indicted.

 On 23 October, the Audiencia Nacional asked the Supreme Court to investigate Ábalos for his role in the Koldo Case.
 On 7 November 2024, the Supreme Court opened a case against Ábalos on suspicion of corruption, embezzlement, influence peddling and organised crime.
+On 27 November 2025, the Supreme Court judge decided that Ábalos and Koldo García should be sent to pre-trial detention without bail due to the "extreme risk" of flight.
+A few hours later, both were taken to Soto del Real prison.

+Mid-2025 saw the emergence of leaked recordings in which Ábalos and his aide appeared to arrange meetings with sex workers.
+In response to the released recordings, the PSOE announced it would ban members from hiring sex workers.